 And in Bristol, Knowle West Media Centre have been developing, over many years, new forms of citizen engagement, smart cities and now housing.

-Matthew Brown (leader of Preston Council), joins Nat Defriend (deputy director of Every One, Every Day, Barking and Dagenham), Adam Lent (New Local Government Network) and Melissa Mean (Knowle West Media Centre/ We Can Make) to debate what works, what’s needed and what lessons we can transfer to other cities.
+Matthew Brown (leader of Preston Council), joins Nat Defriend (deputy director of Every One, Every Day, Barking and Dagenham), Melissa Mean (Knowle West Media Centre/ We Can Make) and Charlotte Morgan (New Local Government Network) to debate what works, what’s needed and what lessons we can transfer to other cities.
+Gavin Kelly (chair of the Resolution Foundation) chairs.

 Book online or in person at Watershed Box Office or on Tel: 0117 927 5100 Mon – Fri from 09:00 and Sat & Sun from 10:00.